MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 > [!IMPORTANT]
 > With the availability of Bing Ads API version 12, version 11 is deprecated and will sunset by October 31, 2018.

 The sections below describe changes from version 11 to version 12 of the [Ad Insight](../ad-insight-service/ad-insight-service-reference.md), [Bulk](../bulk-service/bulk-service-reference.md), [Campaign Management](../campaign-management-service/campaign-management-service-reference.md), [Customer Billing](../customer-billing-service/customer-billing-service-reference.md), [Customer Management](../customer-management-service/customer-management-service-reference.md), and [Reporting](../reporting-service/reporting-service-reference.md) services.
 Some [authentication](#authentication) updates are required for all services.

+> [!NOTE]
+> The features described below at times differ from the version 12 WSDL and reference documentation, as the latter are works in progress.
+You can take this guide as an overview of the changes either completed or planned to ship by the time version 12 is generally available.

 ## <a name="authentication"></a>Authentication for All Services

-### Breaking Changes
+### <a name="authentication-breakingchanges"></a>Breaking Changes

 #### <a name="authentication-oauth-required"></a>Microsoft Account Authentication via OAuth is Required
 Starting with Bing Ads API version 12, only OAuth authentication will be supported.
 Managed credentials i.e., the *UserName* and *Password* header elements are not supported.